sccn/sccn.github.io/tutorials/09_source/EEG_sources.md

 (one head volume at every latency.
 Unlike fMRI data, EEG data have high temporal resolution, so the low-resolution head volume x latencies matrix is already quite large - transforming it into a high-resolution volume matrix is impractical).
-Note that you could then click on different voxels and latencies to obtain a figure that looks like the one below.
+Note that you will need click on different voxels and latencies to obtain a figure that looks like the one below.

 Note also that you can see discontinuities in the plotted volume.
-This is because of sudden inversion of polarity of the dipole orientation in the nearest voxels.
+This is because of sudden inversion of the polarity of the dipole orientation in the nearest voxels.
 This is normal.
 The product of voxel polarity by temporal activity remains continuous in space and time, but because of the projection method for the 3-D dipole orientation at the voxel level,